-- Calmly raise the alarm by breaking the alarm glass - Immediately evacuate the building under guidance from the manager on duty - Using the nearest accessible exit lead the children out, assemble on the car park. - Room Leader to help in evacuating children or adults with mobility difficulties

-- Children and staff on upstairs floor to calmly make your way down the stairs and assemble on the front car park on left hand side.
+- Calmly raise the alarm by breaking the alarm glass - Immediately evacuate the building under guidance from the manager on duty (collecting children's room register). - Using the nearest accessible exit lead the children out, assemble in the nursery back garden. - Children and staff on upstairs floor to calmly make your way down the stairs and assemble on the front car park on left hand side.
 In the event of stairway being blocked by fire, remain calmly in room with door shut.
 Place blanket across bottom of the door, open windows and instruct staff and children to lie on the floor.
-Await assistance of fire brigade. - Close all doors behind you wherever possible - Nursery Manager to help evacuate babies. - Do not stop to collect personal belongings on evacuating the building - Do not attempt to go back in and fight the fire - Do not attempt to go back in if any children or adults are not accounted for - Wait for emergency services and report any unaccounted persons to the fire service/police.
+Await assistance of fire brigade. - Close all doors behind you wherever possible - Nursery Manager to help evacuate babies. - Room Leader to help in evacuating children or adults with mobility difficulties. - Only on instruction of nursery/ deputy manager open back gate, leave the car park and walk the children away from nursery to the Yew Tree Car park. - Do not stop to collect personal belongings on evacuating the building - Do not attempt to go back in and fight the fire - Do not attempt to go back in if any children or adults are not accounted for

+Wait for emergency services and report any unaccounted persons to the fire service/police.